ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Conditions.md

  - If a Condition *fails*, return `.failure(error)` with a unique error defined for your Condition.

  In some situations, it can be beneficial for a Procedure to not collect an error if an attached condition fails.
-You can use `IgnoredCondition` to suppress the error associated with any Condition.
+You can use [`IgnoredCondition`](Classes\/IgnoredCondition.html) to suppress the error associated with any Condition.
 This is generally preferred (greater utility, flexibility) to returning `.success(false)` directly.

 ## Indirect Dependencies

-`Condition`, while not an `Operation` subclass supports the concept of producing dependencies using the API: `produce(dependency:)`.
+[`Condition`](Classes\/Condition.html), while not an `Operation` or `Procedure` subclass, supports the concept of producing dependencies using the API: `produce(dependency:)`.
 This should be called during the initializer of the condition.
 These dependencies can be `Operation` instances.
 They allow conditions to create an operation which runs _after_ the procedure's direct dependencies, but before the conditions are evaluated.
 We'll cover this topic more in [Advanced Conditions](Advanced-Conditions.html) and [Capabilities](Capabilities.html).